kubeflow/pipelines/README.md

 - Install Kubernetes v1.8 or later
 - Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

 If you don't want to install [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) and its dependencies(such as VirtualBox), you can use [GKE](https://cloud.google.com/kubernetes-engine/) instead.
-See [Appendix](#setup-gke) for more information about setting up an GKE cluster.
+See [Appendix](#setup-gke) for more information about setting up a GKE cluster.

 ## Install